 GSA Gets Green in New Carrollton

-Washington, DC -- GSA Administrator Dan Tangherlini launched new green construction at the IRS New Carrollton Financial Service Center today.
+Washington, DC -- GSA Administrator Dan Tangherlini launched new green construction at the the IRS New Carrollton Financial Service Center today.
 The New Carrollton facility is one of two new Energy Savings Performance Contracts (ESPC) projects in the Washington, DC Metro Area.
 The new construction delivers on the Obama administration’s goal to acquire $2 billion in energy efficiency upgrades at federal buildings over the next three years.
 The agency, in conjunction with Ameresco, today recognized the beginning of construction of energy reduction retrofits and on-site renewable energy at the New Carrollton federal building and the Silver Spring Metro Center 1 building in Maryland.

 These improvements will create 60 percent overall energy savings in both facilities.
 That means we will reduce our Greenhouse Gas emissions by over 20,000 tons, which is the equivalent of taking 4,027 cars off the road or providing energy to 1,745 homes.